marinalopez2110/DataVisualizationPortfolio/README.md

 ![Distribution-of-energy-consumption-in-Japan-Data-from-Sogo-Enerugi-Tokei-2007-Data](https://github.com/user-attachments/assets/d7a94dce-c2e0-4fb1-b836-2a71acf56eb4)
+1 Distribution of energy consumption in Japan.
+(Data from Sogo Enerugi Tokei 2007 (Data: 2005), Japan Agency for National Resources and Energy).
+Note: Energy consumption at energy transformation sector indicates the energy is not converted to electricity as well as self consumption at power generations

 I will be using Datawrapper to paste my interactive graphs here https://www.datawrapper.de/ I will be using Python tools for analysis: Matplotlib, Seaborn, Plotly